 - optional: flavorings such as fruit extract or fruit oils (I use a dash of lemon or orange extract when using pineapple juice)

-- optional: if you want a sweeter snack, you can add up to 1/4 cup honey or up to a 1/2 cup sugar (I don’t think this is necessary)
+- optional: if you want a sweeter snack, you can add a dash of honey or a few dashes sugar (I don’t think this is necessary)

 *Peel zucchini until no green remains.
 Cut away from core so that no seeds or spongey seed area remains.
 I cut the strips about as thick as my husband’s thick fingers.
 As long as they’re somewhat uniform, cut them as you please.